How to make an appointment:

 Susan Ackelson, L.I.S.W.

 Susan Ackelson is a licensed independent social worker.
 She holds a master of social work degree from the University of Iowa.
 Susan has experience working with individuals, couples, and families on a variety of issues.
-Her areas of expertise include trauma-related issues and disorders and substance abuse issues.
-Susan is trained in the use of E.M.D.R. (eye movement desensitization and reprocessing), a process for resolving trauma, and Sensorimotor Psychotherapy, a therapeutic approach that integrates body and mind.
-Susan has a special interest in utilizing a holistic approach in working with clients.
+Her areas of expertise include trauma-related issues and disorders.
+Susan is trained in Sensorimotor Psychotherapy, a therapeutic approach that integrates body and mind, and utilizes mindfulness and body awareness in the therapy process.
+She has a special interest in utilizing a holistic approach in working with clients.
 Susan is a member of the National Association of Social Workers (NASW).

 Susan Arland is a licensed mental health counselor.
 She holds a B.A. in psychology from Purdue University, an M.A. in counseling from New York University, has completed post graduate training in family therapy, and is a certified E.M.D.R. (eye movement desensitization and reprocessing) therapist.
 Susan works with adults and couples to resolve issues with life and transitions, relationship, traumatic life events, abuse, depression, and anxiety.
 She has skills in American Sign Language and provides counseling to deaf and hard of hearing persons.
 Susan is also an EMDRIA approved consultant, providing individual and group consultation for EMDR-trained clinicians and volunteering with EMDR-HAP (Humanitarian Assistance Program) as a training facilitator.